Geospatial distributions reflect rates of evolution of features of language: Results

-Although space limitations preclude a full linguistic analysis, we point out that similar arguments can be made for the remaining outliers.
+Similar arguments can be made for the remaining outliers.
 For instance, all Uralic languages employ possessive affixes (e.g.~Finnish \emph{auto-ni} `my car', \emph{auto-si} `your car', etc.),~and the appearance of this system of possession can be dated back to Pre-Proto-Uralic by standard reconstructive techniques \cite{Jan1982}.
 Possessive affixes are also old in the unrelated Turkic language family \cite{Erd2004}.
-There is, then, reason to believe that WALS feature 57A on possessive affixes is a false negative of the genealogical method, which classifies possessive affixes as one of the least stable features (Fig.~\ref{fig:comparison}).
+There is, then, reason to believe that WALS feature 57A on possessive affixes is a false negative of the purely phylogenetic method in \cite{Ded2011}, which classifies possessive affixes as one of the least stable features (Fig.~\ref{fig:comparison}).
+These conclusions are further supported by the fact that an independent method combining a phylogenetic and an areal signal \cite{WicHol2009} agrees with our temperature-based method on three of the four outliers, classifying---like our method, but unlike the phylogenetic method---WALS features 11A and 8A as unstable and 57A as stable.
+There is, in other words, reason to believe that focusing on the phylogenetic signal to the complete exclusion of the areal dimension leads to a number of features being misclassified or mis-measured in terms of their stability and temperature.